xamarin/dev-days-labs/HandsOnLab/README.md

 ```

 6. Open Mobile/DevDaysSpeakers/Views/SpeakerCell.cs.
-    - This defines each row in the ListView

 7. In SpeakerCell.cs, create bindings to the Speaker model
     - This tells the ListView (whose `ItemSource` is `List<Speaker>`) which properties to display